yjua/hexo-theme-Anisina/README.md

 post header images.
 if you don't have set ,this will use post default header images.

 #### cdn (V2.0 New Feature)

 use cdn tag switch single post cdn ,like this:

 	cdn: 'header-off'
 	header-img: "http://www.imagestest.com/god.png"

 this will turn off cdn , and use your custom url

 when your share post to wechat moments , this post images will show here, if you don't have set ,this will use post header images(make sure you have set a default image )

-## About

-- Give is a Star if you like , fork or jest clone to use , and also you can help me fix bugs and add new feature :)
-- if you have any problem or requirement , just open an issue here and i will help you.
-- thanks kaijun and hux.

 ## License
 Apache License Version 2.0